Skip to Content

 • Take over-the-counter painkillers: Easily accessible painkillers such as Paracetamol and Ibuprofen will help to lessen the painful symptoms of an ear infection.

 • Apply heat: Holding something warm against the ear, such as a heat pack, can also ease the pain.
-Ensure the heat pack isn't too hot before pressing against the ear.
+Ensure the heat pack isn't too hot before pressing it against the ear.

 • Raise your head: Try sleeping on two or more pillows to aid with congestion and drainage.

 • Stop wearing your hearing aids: Our audiologists would recommend temporarily discontinuing the use of hearing aids.
 This will help air to circulate easily and avoid further build-up, enabling the ear to heal.
-If you are unsure, follow the guidance of your own healthcare professional.
-They will explain when it is safe to resume the use of your hearing aids.

-• Avoid inserting anything into the ear: Don’t be tempted to ‘clean’ the infection away, avoid inserting anything into the ear canal unless instructed by a healthcare provider.
+• Avoid inserting anything into the ear: Don’t be tempted to ‘clean’ the infection away; avoid inserting anything into the ear canal unless instructed by a healthcare provider.

 Conclusion